 UK tabloid group admits it unlawfully gathered info on Harry

-LONDON (AP) — Prince Harry scored a victory at the outset of his first phone hacking trial Wednesday with the publisher of the Daily Mirror apologizing for unlawfully gathering information about him in its reporting that warrants some compensation.
+LONDON (AP) — The publisher of British tabloid the Daily Mirror has acknowledged and apologized for unlawfully gathering information about Prince Harry in its reporting, and said it warrants compensation, at the outset of the prince’s first phone hacking trial Wednesday.

+The admission was made in court filings outlining Mirror Group Newspapers’ defense.

-But it also admitted that there was “some evidence of the instruction of third parties to engage in other types of UIG (unlawful information gathering) in respect of each of the claimants,” which includes the Duke.
-It said it “warrants compensation” but didn’t spell out what form that might take.
+But it acknowledged there was “some evidence of the instruction of third parties to engage in other types of UIG (unlawful information gathering) in respect of each of the claimants,” which includes the Duke of Sussex.
+It said this “warrants compensation” but didn’t spell out what form that might take.

 “MGN unreservedly apologizes for all such instances of UIG, and assures the claimants that such conduct will never be repeated,” the court papers said.

-The first of the Duke of Sussex’s three phone hacking lawsuits goes to trial Wednesday.
-Harry and three lesser-known celebrities are suing the former publisher of the Daily Mirror for alleged invasion of privacy.

 The activities in question stretch back more than two decades, when journalists and private eyes intercepted voicemails to snoop on members of the royal family, politicians, athletes, celebrities and even crime victims.
-The hacking was later revealed, creating a scandal.
+A scandal erupted when the hacking was revealed.

 Harry is expected to testify in person in June, his lawyer has said.
 It won’t be his first time in the High Court, following his surprise appearance last month to observe most of a four-day hearing in one of his other lawsuits.

-It’s not clear if he’ll show up for opening statements in the trial.
+He did not show up for opening statements in the trial.
 Harry breezed through London for Saturday’s coronation of his father, King Charles III, before leaving immediately after the ceremony to fly back to California to be with his family for his son’s birthday.

 The prince has waged a war of words against British newspapers in legal claims and in his best-selling memoir “Spare,” vowing to make his life’s mission reforming the media that he blames for the death of his mother, Princess Diana.
 She died in a car wreck in Paris in 1997 while trying to evade paparazzi.